Quantum-impurity sensing of altermagnetic order

-\textit{Feasibility --} Relaxometry of magnetization dynamics using NV-centers is a well established technique for accessing both ferro- and antiferromagnetic excitations \cite{du2017controlandlocalmeasurement,rustagi_2020_sensing_chiral,wang_2022_noninvasive_measurements}.
-The first requirement of our sensing scheme is a QI at a distance $d \ll l_0$ from the two-dimensional ALM sample.
-The diffusion length can be estimate by $l_0 = s J_1 a \sqrt{\tau \tau_s}/\hbar$ (a part from a integration factor over the Brillouin zone volume), where $a$ is the lattice constant, and $\tau$ is the magnon momentum relaxation.
+\textit{Feasibility --} The first requirement of our sensing scheme is a QI at a distance $d \ll l_0$ from the two-dimensional ALM sample.
+The diffusion length can be estimate by $l_0 = s J_1 a \sqrt{\tau \tau_s}/\hbar$ (where $\tau$ is the magnon momentum relaxation time), where $a$ is the lattice constant, and $\tau$ is the magnon momentum relaxation.
 For the representative parameters $\tau_s \sim 10$ ns, $J_1 = 10$ meV, $a \sim 3$ $\AA$ and $\tau \sim 10$ ps, we obtain $l_0 \approx 2.0$ $\mu$m, well within commercially available all-diamond probes which can achieve distances of $\sim 50$ nm \cite{Finco_2023_single_spin}.

+The relaxation rate induced by the spin transport should dominate the intrinsic relaxation rate $\Gamma^ {(0)}$ experienced by the QI in the absence of magnetic noise.
+This is particularly relevant for the measurement of the spin diffusion noise at farther distances, for which the spin-diffusion induced relaxation is weaker. \corr{$\Gamma^ {(0)}$ includes contributions due to coupling to phonons \cite{Gugler_2018Abinitio,Norambuena2018spinlattice}, magnetic noise \cite{Gugler_2018Abinitio,Norambuena2018spinlattice}, and due to electric and strain noise \cite{Sangtawesin2019Origins,candido2024interplay}.
+The first two sources can be minimized by operating the system at low temperatures and using high-quality diamonds \cite{Irber2021RobustallOptical}.
+The electric and strain contributions depend mainly on the distance between the NV center and the surface of the diamond \cite{Sangtawesin2019Origins,candido2024interplay}, and can be optimized with proper fabrication techniques.}